 Explore Nottingham Markets

-We've got eight regular markets across the City, and there's something different at every one.
+We've got seven regular markets across the City, and there's something different at every one.